tomjoht/tomjoht.github.io/_posts/2023/09/2023-09-18-alphadoc-question-and-answer.md

 A large part of the success from companies like Stripe and Twilio is their focus on developer experience from the very beginning, and we wanted to productize this and offer it to the market, to make it accessible to all companies, even if they don't have a dedicated developer experience (DX) team.
 So far our focus has been primarily on working with companies with OpenAPI specifications, but our latest feature is now helping companies that have SDK's help explain how to use their products as well.

-<h3>Tom: Looking at the recent posts on the <a href='https://blog.alphadoc.io/'>Alphadoc blog</a>, you're releasing major new features multiple times a month.
+<h3>Tom: Looking at the recent posts on the <a href='https://blog.alphadoc.io/?utm_medium=advertorial&utm_source=idratherbewriting&utm_campaign=techwriters'>Alphadoc blog</a>, you're releasing major new features multiple times a month.
 Are you nearing an official release date yet for Alphadoc?</h3>

-**Daan:** We are indeed shipping big features monthly since the start of this year.
+**Daan:** We are shipping big features monthly since the start of this year.
 Together with design partners we have shaped the product to the point where it is today, and we intend to open up for wider availability at the end of September.

 <h3>Tom: What is the new Code-Walkthrough tool about?
 Also, there's also a sequence diagram builder?</h3>